Connecting to the Wired Network

 - Purchase the necessary cables from the Phoenix Bookstore to connect your computer to the data jack in your residence.
 See the cabling specifications page for the type of cables needed and how to install them.

-- Set up your computer's operating system to enable the TCP/IP protocol and to use DHCP (Dynamic Host Configuration Protocol) to assign a network address to your computer.
+- If your computer does not automatically connect to the network and internet, you may need to change some settings.
+Set up your computer's operating system to enable the TCP/IP protocol and to use DHCP (Dynamic Host Configuration Protocol) to assign a network address to your computer.
 It may require a shutdown and reboot of your computer to enable these changes.
 For details on how to do this, see the Configuring TCP/IP page.
 Any other protocols (IPX/SPX, NETBIOS, NETBEUI, etc.) should be disabled for your NIC card.

 - Test your connection.
 Try opening the campus homepage at www.uwgb.edu.
 When you first start your web browser and your network connection is not set up properly, your computer may launch a program called a Connection Wizard.
 This wizard can be used to configure your network settings.
 One of the settings will be 'Auto-detect Your Network Settings'.
 If your computer starts up the wizard, you may want to use this auto-detect choice to try to enable your computer to work on ResNet.
 If your connection does not work, please check to see that your computer is configured correctly according to the Configuring TCP/IP and Troubleshooting pages.